storjak/DownLiker/README.md

 ## Notice

 This app isn't finished yet and it's very buggy.
 At the moment it can download an image, image collections, and GIFs as MP4's.
 Video download support is currently being built.
 If there are any features you'd like to see worked in let me know or submit a PR of your own.
+At this moment it ONLY works with Tampermonkey, *not* Greasemonkey, as the site recognition regex is different.

 ## Issues